gtiley/EvolutionaryGenomics/docs/activities/genomeAssembly1.md

 3. MaSurCa - We read the manuscript for this one.
 A somewhat hybrid algorithm that bins short reads in larger sequences subsequently used for OLC.
 Capable of using *polished* long reads.

 ### Thrips!
-We will focus on a [recently published](https://onlinelibrary.wiley.com/doi/full/10.1111/1755-0998.13189) thrip genome.
+We will focus on a recently published thrip genome[^1].
 Why?
 The genome is small, about 200Mb.
 We still get to work with a diploid though since the libraries were constructed from a single female.
 Plus, thrips have a lot of gene duplications that should make things interesting.
 The authors generated three types of data:
 1. Vanilla Illumina (60x) 150bp paired-end reads - Basic Illumina library prep protocol with a 500bp insert size.
 These libraries are ubiquitous to both *de novo* assemblies and population resquencing experiments.
 2. PacBio Sequel (120x) long reads - The Sequel had higher error rates than the current HiFi machines, but are still high quality and compensated by the insane *depth* here.
 Larger insert sizes are possible, but most of these are around 6Kb.
 3. High-throughput chromosome conformation capture (Hi-C) Illumina (300x) 150bp paired-end reads - These libraries are used for scaffolding, which will be the focus of next week.
 Cross-linking and digestion of chromatin proteins are used to generate libraries with a range of large inserts.
 Hi-C data is used in other contexts too, but has been transformative for genome assembly.